microsoft/onnxruntime/onnxruntime/python/tools/transformers/benchmark_gpt2_LM/README.md

 **Benchmark tool**

 This can be used to test beam search on 1 layer gpt2 onnx model.
+Both pytorch and onnx models can be tested

 Other kind of models are not supported yet.